The Metcalf Foundation creates meaningful change by:

 - With a goal to help build a low-carbon, resource efficient, and resilient Canada, the Environment Program establishes three new focus areas: Cycle City, Electrifying Movement, and Enabling Solutions.

 Sandy Houston is the President and CEO of the Metcalf Foundation.
-Over the last ten years, Sandy has led the development of Metcalf into a leading private foundation engaged in helping Canadians imagine and build a just, healthy, and creative society.
+Over the last fifteen years, Sandy has led the development of Metcalf into a leading private foundation engaged in helping Canadians imagine and build a just, healthy, and creative society.
 Prior to joining Metcalf, Sandy practiced corporate litigation at Oslers and was a founding partner in Stitt Feld Handy Houston, Canada’s first law firm to focus predominately on alternative dispute resolution.

 Adriana Beemans joined the Metcalf Foundation in 2013, bringing extensive experience in community development, capacity building, and program innovation.
 Most recently she spent five years as the Director of Programs & Services at Working Women Community Centre, overseeing community engagement and settlement programming.
 As the Social Investment Fund Manager at Toronto Community Housing, she spent four years as a grant-maker working with community leaders in low-income communities.
 Before moving to Toronto, Adriana worked overseas with the Aga Khan Development Network in Pakistan and UN-Habitat in Afghanistan.
 She holds a graduate degree from the University of Toronto in Political Science and a Bachelor of Arts in International Development from Trent University.